 CCQM-K168 (NIM, China).
 Zearalenone (ZEN) is a fungal mycotoxin produced by Fusarium spp. and present in several types of food, especially in maize and wheat.
 It is a non-steroid estrogenic compound which may cause changes in reproductive organs, fertility loss and several other toxic effects.
 Zearalenone analysis is a matter of health and food safety for many countries around the world.
-Worldwide regulatory limits of ZEN in maize and its products are from 20 μg/kg to 350 μg/kg.
+Worldwide regulatory limits of ZEN in maize and its products are from 20 μ g/kg to 350 μ g/kg.
 The measurand of this study is trans-zearalenone in maize powder.
 Maize is a high carbohydrate and low protein, low fat matrix that falls within Sector 5 of the AOAC International food triangle.
 Maize materials were screened from a local supermarket, pulverized, sieved and homogenized at room temperature.
-The indicative range for the mass fractions of the analyte was 10-500 $\mu$ g/kg.
+The indicative range for the mass fractions of the analyte was 10-500 μ g/kg.
 Aflatoxin B1, ochratoxin A, fumonisin B1, etc. were also detected in the material as potential interferences.
-17 NMIs/DIs participated.
-Different extraction methods and mycotoxin SPE cartridges were applied in the sample pre-treatment and HPLC-FLD, HPLC-MS/MS with external calibration and HPLC-MS/MS with isotope label analogue internal standard were used.
-The Hierarchical Bayes approach was selected for the KCRV value, which was determined as 103.2 $\mu$ g/kg with a standard uncertainty of 2.2 $\mu$ g/kg.
-The results for this comparison have been published.
+The measurement of these samples is still underway.

 One other Track A report was published in the KCDB during this period.
 This was the complementary comparison to CCQM-K78.a, underpinning non-polar organic calibration solutions.

 CCQM-K131 (NIST, US).
 Polycyclic aromatic hydrocarbons (PAHs) result from combustion sources and are ubiquitous in environmental samples.
 The PAH congeners, benz[a]anthracene (BaA), benzo[a]pyrene (BaP), and naphthalene (Nap) were selected as the target analytes for CCQM-K131 in an acetonitrile solution.
 These targets span the volatility range of PAHs found in environmental samples and include potentially problematic chromatographic separations.
 Nineteen NMIs/DIs participated in CCQM-K131.
-The consensus summary mass fractions for the three PAHs were in the mass fraction range of (5 to 25) $\mu$ g/g with relative standard deviations of 2.5 to 3.5 %.
+The consensus summary mass fractions for the three PAHs were in the mass fraction range of (5 to 25) μ g/g with relative standard deviations of 2.5 to 3.5 %.